 Exhibitions reflecting the East

 Kimono: Kyoto to Catwalk.
-Opens 29 February.
+Open now.
 The brilliant V & A is on-point again with this exciting forthcoming exhibition.
-It will trace the history, the impact and the fashion of this iconic Japanese garment.
-It is sure to be a vibrant, colourful show.
+It traces the history, the impact and the fashion of this iconic Japanese garment.

 WOW: City Lights and Woodland Shade.
 Ends 22 March.
 Japan House.
 Recently opened, this is a digital art installation at Japan House.
 Walk into the neon light journey of Central Tokyo, involve yourself interactively with Japan’s birds and countryside, then pop up to the Akira restaurant which has a special exhibition-inspired menu.
 Watch out for more events throughout 2020.

 Forgotten Masters: Indian Painting for the East India Company.
 Ends 19 April.
 The Wallace Collection.
 Tucked between Selfridges and Harley Street, it is one of our absolutely favourite museums.
 This exhibition showcases works by Indian master painters commissioned by the rich and colonial East India Company in the late eighteenth and nineteenth centuries.